Emigre/dotfiles/docs/IDES.md

 +-------------+-------------+-------------+-------------+-------------+-------------+-------------+-------------+-------------+-------------+
 ```

-Install the following plugins via Preferences > Plugins:
+1. Install each IDE with brew (`brew cask install clion`, `brew cask install intellij-idea`, `brew cask install appcode`...).

-- IdeaVim
+2. In Preferences > Plugins install `IdeaVim`, `KJump` and `File Watchers`

-- KJump
+3. Check the [code analysis, formatting and linting table](docs/CODE.md) to install plugins and tools for each language.

-IdeaVim includes: vim-easymotion, vim-surround, vim-multiple-cursors, vim-commentary, argtextobj.vim, vim-textobj-entire and ReplaceWithRegister.
-Show all the IDE actions via `:actionlist`.
+### Preferences

 In Preferences > Other Settings > KJump set the background color to #ff286e17

 Set these keys in Preferences > Keymap:
 - Focus Editor: Ctrl-[
-- Recent Files: Ctrl-E, remove the default
+- Recent Files: Ctrl-O, remove the default, and leave the handler set to Vim
 - Project: Ctrl-F
 - Find in Path: Ctrl-J
 - Replace: Ctrl-K
 - Jump to Source: Ctrl-M
 - Go To File: Ctrl-P, remove the default

-For each one of these, in Editor > Vim emulation, set the handler to IDE
+For each one of these except for 'Recent Files', in Editor > Vim emulation, set the handler to IDE

 In Help > Edit Custom Properties, write these: